imtiazmahbub/PHP-IMDB-Grabber/README.md

     echo $oIMDB->getRecommendations();
 }
 ```
-## Usage with XBTIT
+## Usage with XBTIT: HACK Installation

-I'll add a modification.xml file to help you install it using XBTIT's hack installer soon
+1. Download contents of dist into your xbtit Default Root directory/hacks/xbtit-imdb-grabber
+2. Install the hack from XBTIT's Admin CP-> hack installer
+3. Copy contents of dist/imdb-files into your xbtit default root

 ## Bugs?